 - pain, numbness, or tingling of hands, arms, legs, or feet

 - stiff neck

-Some of the side effects that can occur with measles virus vaccine / rubella virus vaccine may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common:
+Some side effects of measles virus vaccine / rubella virus vaccine may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - Burning or stinging at place of injection

 - fever between 100 and 103 °F (37.7 and 39.4 °C)

 - skin rash